VinceCabs/kleine-fische-simulator/README.md

 If we simulate a great number of games, we can get some interesting stats:

-* you should **always take the fish team**, they have 50.4% chance to win!
+* you should **always take the fishermen team**, they have 50.4% chance to win!
 * an average game lasts **22.9 turns**
-* fishermen have 25.9% chance to win,  23.7% chance to have draw game
+* fishes have 25.9% chance to win,  23.7% chance to have draw game

 ## Running